Skip to content

 Road Trip South Of France [Video]

-Psst – want to see this France trip come to life through video?
+Psst – want to see this South France trip come to life through video?
 Check out this short film we made of our journey!

-This trip was just as fun as it looks, and is great for those traveling in a group or those doing some solo travel in France.
+This trip was just as fun as it looks and is great for those traveling in a group or those doing some solo travel in France.
 Feel free to steal the itinerary for yourself when planning a road trip.

 South Of France Road Trip Experiences

 Sure, there are plenty of great destinations with diverse activities; however, the South of France takes it to another level.
+For me, the Nice to Marseille route is one of the best road trips in France.

 We loved being able to hop in a car and within an hour be at a completely new place.